 Next, you can run sfc/scannow command in the Command Prompt to check your system for errors.

-And finally, go to Internet Explorer, click Tools, Internet Options, Security, Reset all Zones to Default level.
+And finally, go to Internet Explorer, click Tools, Internet Options, Security, and Reset all Zones to Default level.

-Check if certain add-on is causing problems
+3. Check if a specific add-on is causing problems

 To disable all add-ons in Internet explorer, do the following: